rahul-mitan-data/ecommerce-analysis/README.md

   *  Promote **high-performing payment methods** for smoother transactions
   *  Reduce cancellations by improving order confirmation & logistics
   *  Invest more in **top-performing categories** to maximize revenue

+Dashboard Overview

+An interactive dashboard was created in Power BI to visualize:

+Revenue trends over time
+Category performance
+Customer contribution
+Payment method distribution
+Order status
+🧠 Key Insights
+❗ No repeat customers found → indicates low customer retention 📊 A few categories contribute to the majority of revenue 💳 Credit card is the most preferred payment method
+📦 Most orders are successfully delivered, but a small percentage are canceled 🚚 Average delivery time indicates scope for improvement 💡 Business Recommendations
+🎯 Introduce loyalty programs to improve customer retention 📈 Focus on high-performing categories to maximize revenue ❌ Reduce cancellations by improving order processing
+🚚 Optimize delivery operations to improve customer satisfaction 💳 Promote efficient payment methods for smoother transactions

   ---